savonet/book/quickstart.md

   displayed in the logs,
 - the second is a float labeled `amplitude`: this controls how loud the generated sine wave will be,
-- the third is a float with no label: the frequency of the sine wave.
+- the third is a float with no label: this is the frequency of the sine wave.

 All three arguments are optional, which means that a default value is provided and will be used if it is not specified.
 This is indicated in the type by the